biermanj-dkja/ITREVIEW/DESIGNDOCS/README-TESTDATA.md

 - Offboarding process relies on memory and does not cover all platforms
 - Former staff account in Veracross unconfirmed as deactivated
 - No annual staff data privacy training

+## Module 3 — Vendor Register Scenario Summary

+The module 3 export covers 13 vendors, sourced directly from the system names established in module 2 plus the additional subscriptions mentioned across module 1 (questions 6.5, 6.11, 6.12, 8.2).
+Vendors: Veracross, Google Workspace for Education Plus, Seesaw, Lightspeed Filter, Bark for Schools, Panorama Education, Kami, Comcast Business, Sophos Central, Veeam Backup, 8x8 (VoIP), Adobe Creative Cloud, and Zoom Pro.

+**Key findings embedded in the data:**
+- Veracross contract cannot be located — renewal in August 2025, DPA status unknown
+- Seesaw: no DPA, unknown renewal date, admin access held by department head only, cost unconfirmed — complete shadow IT profile
+- Panorama Education: student SEL data held with no DPA, IT has no admin access, renewal in September 2025
+- 8x8: no admin access (lost with previous IT staff), no contract on file, poor support history — named single-vendor dependency from module 1
+- Adobe Creative Cloud: zombie subscription (~$3,300/year) on decommissioned devices, auto-renewing to an unmonitored card
+- Zoom Pro: COVID-era holdover (~$180/year), not in budget, credentials unknown, Google Meet covers all needs
+- No shared password manager in use for most vendors — most credentials in personal password manager only
+- No annual vendor review process — zombie subscriptions are a direct result
+- DPA register incomplete: Veracross, Seesaw, Panorama, and Kami all have open DPA gaps

 ## How to Import